We’ve noticed that companies that are investing in content marketing often have this important internal debate regarding converting blog readers:

 If you’re interested in diving deeper into questions like these, or others, you can do a few things.

-First, you can get a link to our spreadsheet by joining our email list (or if you’re already on it, just enter your email to get it), fill it in and reply to the email with your question and we’ll do our best to discuss your specific scenario as time allows.
+First, you can get a link to our spreadsheet by joining our email list (or if you’re already on it, just re-enter your email), fill it in and reply to the email with your question and we’ll do our best to discuss your specific scenario as time allows.

 Our Conversion Calculator Spreadsheet

 We'll send it by email and add you to our free newsletter, where we send in depth content marketing articles (like this one) as well as exclusive email-only ideas about once a week.
 It's free and you can unsubscribe at any time.